 The tri-grams were not very informative or useful aside from "new york city" and "0000 year ago" which get picked up in the bi-grams.

 Now we are ready for topic modeling!
-Stay tuned for next week's post on Latent Dirichlet Allocation and visualization with tSNE!
+In Part 2 we do topic modeling with Latent Dirichlet Allocation and visualization with tSNE!